 Trenchless technology includes a large family of methods used for installing and rehabilitating underground utility systems with minimal surface disruption and destruction resulting from excavation.

-TTC was created to promote research, development and technology transfer in the trenchless technology industry.
-In addition to its research activities, a strong effort has been focused towards the education of engineers, contractors, government agencies and others about the availability and capability of trenchless methods for the solution of difficult underground infrastructure problems.
+TTC was created to promote research, development, and technology transfer in the trenchless technology industry.
+In addition to its research activities, a strong effort has been focused on the education of engineers, contractors, government agencies, and others about the availability and capability of trenchless methods for the solution of difficult underground infrastructure problems.
 The Center has also worked with various organizations in evaluating and developing new technologies for the industry.

 The strength of the Trenchless Technology Center comes from several factors.

-- The TTC university-industry-government partnership that provides the direction to the center’s programs to ensure that they reflect the needs of the industry and the potential users of the technology.
+- The TTC university-industry-government partnership provides direction to the center’s programs to ensure that they reflect the needs of the industry and the potential users of the technology.

 - The interdisciplinary faculty draws on a broad range of experts in the development of new trenchless technologies.